soceanainn/cluichi/README.md

 - `node -v && npm -v`: verify that node.js and npm are installed
 - `npm install`: install all dependencies required by the project
 - `npm start`: starts the project, running at `localhost:2000`
-- `node scripts/sitemap_generator.js`: update sitemap
+- `npm run sitemap`: update sitemap

 ### Project Structure

 - `client/`: Stores all client resources.
-The top level `assets/` folder contains general purpose / shared resources, with game specific resources stored in game specific subfolders.
-Each game subfolder should contain a README with specific details for that game.
+The top level `assets/` directory contains general purpose / shared resources, with game specific resources stored in game specific subdirectories.
+Each game subdirectory should contain a README with specific details for that game.
 - `game-server/`: Stores server side JS scripts, needed for multiplayer games.
-The `shared/` folder contains shared server side scripts.
+The `shared/` directory contains shared server side scripts.
-Script names should match game subfolder names from `client/`.
+Script names should match game subdirectory names from `client/`.
 - `scripts/`: Contains scripts used to generate resources needed by the project (e.g. sitemap generation script).
 - `app.js`: Main server script.